How to Prepare for a Recorded Statement or Examination Under Oath

 A Note on California's Recording Laws

-Because recorded statements are typically conducted over the telephone, California's two-party consent law is directly relevant.
-Under Penal Code Section 632, both parties must consent to the recording of a confidential communication.
-When the insurer asks for your consent to record at the beginning of the call, that is the consent requirement being satisfied.
-You have the right to decline the recording while still agreeing to the interview.
+Because recorded statements are typically conducted over the telephone, California's consent rule is directly relevant.
+Penal Code § 632 applies to the recording of a confidential communication— a defined statutory term covering communications carrying a reasonable expectation that they will not be overheard or recorded.
+When the adjuster asks for the insured's consent to record at the beginning of the call, that is the consent question being put on the record.
+An insured generally can offer to participate in the interview without consenting to recording.

-Conversely, if you want to record the call yourself, you must inform the adjuster and obtain their consent.
-Recording without consent is a criminal offense in California.
-For more on recording during insurance inspections, see our article on recording insurance company inspectors.
+Conversely, an insured who wishes to record the call should inform the adjuster and obtain consent.
+Recording a confidential communication without all parties' consent can constitute a violation of Penal Code § 632.
+For more on recording during insurance inspections, see the article on recording insurance company inspectors.

 This two-party consent issue does not arise with examinations under oath, which are conducted in person—typically at an attorney's office—with a court reporter creating an official transcript of the proceedings.